pkdone/practical-mongodb-aggregations-book/src/examples/full-text-search/compound-text-search.md

 You want to search a collection of e-commerce products to find specific movie DVDs.
 Based on each DVD's full-text plot description, you want movies with a _post-apocalyptic_ theme, especially those related to a _nuclear_ disaster where some people _survive_.
 However, you aren't interested in seeing movies involving _zombies_.

-> _To execute this example, you need to be using an Atlas Cluster rather than a self-installed MongoDB deployment.
+> _To execute this example, you need to be using an Atlas Cluster rather than a self-managed MongoDB deployment.
 The simplest way to achieve this is to [provision a Free Tier Atlas Cluster](https://www.mongodb.com/cloud/atlas)._

 ## Sample Data Population